awsdocs/AWS-Kinesis-Video-Documentation/doc_source/gs-send-data.md

 $ git clone https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-cpp
 ```

+Go into that folder and follow the README instructions to install dependencies and build the libraries.
+This is required before you can build the example below.

 For information about SDK prerequisites and downloading, see [Step 1: Download and Configure the C\+\+ Producer Library Code](producersdk-cpp-download.md)\.

 ## Compile the GStreamer Example<a name="gs-send-data-2"></a>